dlr-eoc/prosEO/model/src/main/sql/README prosEO 2.0.0.md

 3. Dump the prosEO database (2 alternatives):
    1. To SQL text file: `pg_dump proseo >data/proseo-dump.sql`, or
    2. To PostgreSQL custom dump format: `pg_dump --format=custom proseo >data/proseo-dump.dump`
-4. Logout from database container
+4. Logout from database container and stop it
 5. Back-up the old mount directory if needed.
 Start the database container (PostgreSQL 17) only, ensuring that the mount directory is empty to avoid version incompatibilities
 6. Transfer dump file `proseo-dump.sql` (or `proseo-dump.dump`) to the target system